 - The Inattentive Type causes people to have a hard time focusing or concentrating.

 - The Hyperactive/Impulsive Type causes people to feel restless and sometimes to do things without thinking them through.

 - The Combined Type causes problems with both attention and hyperactivity/impulsivity.

 Who gets ADHD?

 ADHD is fairly common.
-Studies have shown that 3-7% of all school-aged kids have ADHD.
+According to the Center for Disease Control (CDC), 9.4% of all school aged children have ADHD..
 It’s usually diagnosed in childhood, but can sometimes go unnoticed until the teen years or adulthood.
 Boys are more likely than girls to be diagnosed with ADHD.